connext/vector/modules/engine/README.md

 ### Deposit
 A deposit update should occur after deposits have been send to chain (either by calling the `depositA` function for the channel initiator, or simply sending funds to the multisig for the channel responder).

-// TODO calling `depositA` on Alice's (node) side will only work if the multisig is predeployed - hmm

 The deposit update is used to confirm an already-mined deposit tx into the channel `balance`.
 To do this safely, the following must occur:
 1. The update initiator's balance must be incremented by the deposit amount (calculating new balances for each party using onchain data as described in the [Funding a Channel](https://github.com/connext/vector/blob/master/modules/contracts/README.md#funding-a-channel) writeup).
 Note that this is per-assetId, so a new assetId may need to be added to the `assetId` array.